MatthijsvdWielen/firely-docs-simplifier/data _governance_and_quality_control/data_governance_and_quality_control.rst

 Data Governance and Quality Control
 ===================================

-Here you will find the documentation of Simplifier's features.
+Here you will find the documentation of Simplifier's Data Governance and Quality Control tooling.

 .. toctree::
    :maxdepth: 1